-Confirmed with preliminary Impairment testing working paper and condition assessment working paper %26 unit to proper of through seets that y poor are rey are not nditions. management conduct investigations discrepancies.
-Management through the asset count will ensure that assets that poor and very poor are identified for possible disposals if they are not in working conditions.
-30 June 2023 Chief Financial Officer Financial Accounting Manager Management partially agrees with audit finding, the review of remaining useful life methodology considers impairment testing of the assets with a poor and very poor rating.
+Confirmed preliminary Asset count Working paper 2.7 %26 PPE asset count will commence earlier as compared to previous financial periods to allow asset management unit to conduct proper investigations of discrepancies.
+30 June 2023 Chief Financial Officer Financial Accounting Manager CoAF 23: Movables assets: Management partially agrees with Chief Financial 30 June 2023 audit finding, please find the Officer management comment on the raised Financial completeness assets.
+CoAF 23: Movables assets: Completeness issues Coaf 23 preliminary Impairment 9 assessment working paper 179 Page As asset count will poor and very poor are identified for possible disposals if they are not in working conditions.
+1 Officer Financial Manager audit finding, the received of remaining useful life methodology considers a poor and very poor rating.
 The asset with barcode 03211 was taken to IT Department where they assess whether the Laptop can be fixed and normally when the IT fix Laptop its returned to the user and when IT cannot repair the laptop they submit a technical report indicating whether diagnosing what happened to the laptop as at 30 June 2022 the report had not been finalized.
 Testing for impairment methodology The AMS360 software reviews tests for impairment of movable assets, based on the methodology below.
-CoAF 29: Property, plant, and equipment - Opening balance Coaf 29

-Impairment is a loss in future

-economic benefits or service potential

-of an asset, over and above the normal

-wear and tear of everyday use and the

-recognition thereof in depreciation.

-Firstly, it is determined if an asset is a

-cash generating asset or a non-cash

-generating assets.

-Cash generating assets (GRAP26): Is

-an asset held primarily for the purpose

-of generating a direct commercial

-return from the asset.

-Non-Cash generating assets

-(GRAP21): Is an asset that is not a

-cash generating asset.

-Secondly assets are tested for

-impairment by considering the

-following indicators.

-External Sources

-Is the demand or need for the service

-of the asset nearing its end (Ceasing)?

-Have Significant technological or legal

-changes have taken place or will take

-place in the near future that adversely
+Impairment is a loss in ruture economic benefits or service potential of an asset, over and above the normal wear and tear of everyday use and the recognition thereof in depreciation.
+Firstly, it is determined if an asset is a cash generating asset or a non-cash generating assets.
+Cash denerating accets (GRAD26): Is an asset held primarily for the and equipment - Opening balance

-with AFS from (0
+with AFS from

 Confirmed mid-year emanated audited AFS

-%56
+%56 5

+item the peen t 3 O T asset

-The PPE item mentioned in the finding has been included on the disposal listing and will be written on municipality fixed asset register.
+PPE ء. has ē min pilip filmeli ipsodein written municipality fixed asset

+a mentioned ded . ] M (cipalit ter.

+The The men finding included 1 den . ደ mum register.

 30 June 2023

 Chief Financial Officer Financial Accounting Manager

-affects the entity and its use of the asset.
-Management partially agrees with audit finding, the asset in question has been reported stolen and at the time of the asset count management requested for case number so that due processes can be followed, the asset count started around 7 July 2022 therefore management needed to determine whether laptop was still in working condition as 30 June 2022.
+CoAF 37: PPE Additions: Management partially agrees with audit finding, the asset in question has been reported stolen and at the time of the asset count management requested for case number so that due processes can be followed, the asset count started around 7 July 2022 therefore management needed to determine whether laptop was still in working condition as 30 June 2022.
 Similarly, if a fixed asset has been lost, stolen or damaged beyond repair, it shall be fully depreciated in the financial year in which such event occurs, and if the fixed asset has physically ceased to exist, it shall be written off the fixed asset register.
 Asset was reported stolen on 18 June 2022, therefore this laptop will be adjusted and disposed off the fixed asset register.
 The case number submitted by the councilor was submitted to auditors.

-CoAF 37: PPE Additions: Existence issues
+CoAF 37: PPE Additions: Existence issues ž.

 Coaf 37